truenas/documentation/content/SCALE/SCALE22.12.md

 ## Known Issues
 Known issues are those found during internal testing or reported by the community and are listed in three tables:
-* Notices that are provided to provide more detail about Bluefin specific changes.
+* Notices that provide more detail about Bluefin specific changes.
 * Issues from a release that will be resolved in a future targeted release(s).
 * Issues resolved in a particular version.